-Some pale green palms are shaking in the wind right next to the main street.
-Instead of looking forward to our road trip I’m panicking because I wasn’t able to understand the English contract entirely.
+A couple of pale green palms are shaking in the wind right next to the main street.
+Instead of looking

-In order that nothing similar is going to happen to you I established this series called “Road Trips & Rental Cars” to give advice for things you need to do and consider when you are renting a car.
+I established this mini series called “Road Trips & Rental Cars” to give advice for things you need to do and consider when you are renting a car.
 I’ll answer the most frequently asked questions to make your road trip the most fascinating, save and uncomplicated adventure.

 February 20, 2018

-But here we go with five myths about Route 66 which are not true.
+Here we go with 5 myths about Route 66 - and lots of surprises!

 February 10, 2018

 The 80-year-old French lady is looking puzzled.
 She is not speaking one word of English.
 We are smiling.
 We

 don’t speak one word of French.
 Because we decided to learn Latin at school when we were 12.
 Shit happens.